adejam/task-list-api/README.md

                     "message": "duplicate task cannot be added due to allow_duplicates settings" }
             ```
-        - can also throw validation errors based on the attributes of the parameters.
+        - can also throw validation errors `422` error based on the attributes of the parameters.